Mintbase/Grants-Program/applications/nano-store.md

 - connect NEAR wallet
 - read NEAR wallet (Mintbase Indexer)
 - make transaction NFT
-- find printer and order printing job https://polar3d.com/
+- find printer and order printing job https://polar3d.com/ or equivalent API
 - transaction for 3D printing
+- royalities per print

 * An overview of the technology stack to be used
 - Stack: Typescript, Angular, Node 16, Firebase